Value Added Tax

-Corporation taxpayers pay tax only on income obtained in Poland if their registered office or board is not registered in Poland.
+Corporate taxpayers pay tax only on income earned in Poland if their registered office or board is not registered in Poland.

 All natural persons, including partners in partnerships and private partnerships, pay income tax.
-Natural persons who are not resident in Poland are only subject to tax on income (revenues) obtained in Poland (limited tax obligation).
+Natural persons who are not Polish residents are only subject to tax on income (revenue) earned in Poland (limited tax obligation).

-- work performed in Poland on the basis of an employment relationship, service relationship or cooperative employment relationship, irrespective of the place where payment is made;
+- work performed in Poland on the basis of an employment relationship, service relationship or cooperative employment relationship, irrespective of the place where remuneration is paid;

-- activity performed personally in Poland irrespective of the place where payment is made;
+- activity performed personally in Poland irrespective of the place where remuneration is paid;

 - real estate located in Poland, including sales of such real estate.

-Income is subject to tax irrespective of where it is obtained.
-Income means the revenues less costs of obtaining the income in a given tax year.
+Income is subject to tax irrespective of the place where income is earned.
+Income means revenue less tax deductible expenses in a given tax year.

-In the case of corporate taxpayers whose registered office or board are not in Poland, when it is not possible to determine their income on the basis of accounting data, their income is estimated using an income index in relation to revenues, which is 5% for retail and wholesale trade and 10% for construction and transport services.
+In case of corporate taxpayers whose registered office or board are not in Poland, when it is not possible to determine their income on the basis of the accounting data, the income is estimated using an income index in relation to revenue, which is 5% for retail and wholesale trade and 10% for construction and transport services.

-Entrepreneurs who are natural persons can pay the tax rate of 18% or 32% for a threshold of PLN 85 528, or pay a rate of 19%.
-In certain cases, an entrepreneur can decide on one of the forms of lump-sum income tax: lump-sum tax on recorded revenue or flat rate tax.
+In case of entrepreneurs who are natural persons 18% or 32% tax rate is applied for a threshold of PLN 85,528 or 19%.
+In certain cases an undertaking can decide on one of the forms of lump-sum income tax: lump-sum tax on recorded revenue or flat rate tax.

 Taxation of natural persons

 All natural persons, including partners in partnerships and private partnerships pay income tax.
-Natural persons who are not resident in Poland pay tax on income obtained only in Poland (limited tax obligation).
+Natural persons who are not Polish residents pay tax on income earned only in Poland (limited tax obligation).

-Information about current tax rates and relief in a given location can be found on the websites of the relevant local authorities.
+Information about current tax rates and reliefs in a given location can be found on the websites of the relevant local authorities.

-The Local Taxes and Fees Act governs property tax.
+The Local Taxes and Fees Act governs the property tax.